g-lalevee/apigee-envselector/README.md

 2 strategies allow you to select the target environment:

-- fulfill: deploy up to 50 proxies in the first environment, then move to the next one
+- fill-first: deploy up to 50 proxies in the first environment, then move to the next one
 - spread: deploy proxies uniformly to all environment in the given environment group

 ---